Cedar of Lebanon

-The Cedar of Lebanon cedrus Libani is native to Lebanon, the coastal region of Syria and Turkey.
+The Cedar of Lebanon cedrus Libani is native to Lebanon, and the coastal Levantine region.
 The climate in that region is dry hot summers, snowy cold winters where temperatures may drop to -10° F or lower.
 The Cedar tree thrives in similar conditions.
 In the United States the tree can survive in cold hardiness zone 5b through zone 9.
 Choose a site with full sun and well drained soil.
 Heavy and wet soil will cause root rot which can eventually kill the tree.
 Cones are not formed until tree is about 25-30 years old.
 The tree produces male and females cones.
 Normally male cones are formed on the lower branches and females on high ones.
 Which make seed collection hard.
 Young cones are light green, which mature in 2 years to brownish color.
 When the cones open up the winged-seeds are carried by wind.

 Cedar of Lebanon is a slow grower, growing only around 10” a year when young, under ideal situations.
 Once roots are established, it will grow about 15” a year.
 Our tree at 10 years of age is about 10 ft tall and 5 ft wide.
 With age, C. Libani will grow to 80 ft (20 meters) high and 30 to 50 ft ( 10-15 meters) wide.
 In Lebanon the large trees are about 3000 years old.
 The horizontal branches sometimes are bent to the ground with the heavy snow.